The most beautiful waterfalls in Iceland that you must see

 • Sensation: enchantment, intimacy

-The water wall of Skógafoss is so powerful that on clear days, you can almost always see a rainbow in the spray.
-Standing at about 60 metres tall, it dominates the surroundings and tells legends of hidden treasures behind the water.
+The water wall of Skógafoss is so powerful that on clear days, a rainbow almost always appears in the spray.
+Standing around 60 meters tall, it dominates the surroundings and tells tales of hidden treasures behind the water.

 • Sensation: majestic, ancient

-In the north of Iceland, Dettifoss impresses not with height, but with its untamed force.
+In northern Iceland, Dettifoss doesn’t impress with height but with its raw power.
 The water roars and shakes the ground beneath your feet, making you feel the true might of nature.

-• Best time to visit: June to September (the road is accessible)
+• Best time to visit: June to September (access via road)

-Svartifoss is hidden in Vatnajökull National Park and is surrounded by impressive basalt columns — natural rock formations that look as if carved by the hand of a giant sculptor.
+Svartifoss is hidden in Vatnajökull National Park and is surrounded by impressive basalt columns — natural rock formations that look as if they were carved by a giant sculptor's hand.

 • Best time to visit: June to September